 Other students echoed similar thoughts—some pitied his family, but not him.

-Manahil Atif added, “People are acting like he was a saint.
+Junior Manahil Atif adds to the controversy: “People are acting like he was a saint.
 Lots of people die every day—especially in places with war or school shootings.
 These same people never speak up about those deaths.
 Kirk didn’t care when others died, so why now?”

 Could It Have Been Prevented?